siglens/siglens/CONTRIBUTING.md

 Once you have an understanding of PEG and pigeon, you can then update the `.peg` files as needed.
 After updating the `.peg` files, you need to convert these PEG files to Go files.

-First, install `pigeon` and convert a Parsing Expression Grammar (PEG) file to a Go file using the following commands:
+First, install `pigeon` and convert a PEG file to a Go file using the following commands:

 ```bash
 go get -u github.com/mna/pigeon